-The Connectathon Conference is a one day, educational and networking event built upon the IHE North American (NA) Connectathon: health IT's largest standards-based interoperability testing event that is accelerating adoption in North America and globally.
-The IHE North American Connectathon Conference 2014 is sponsored by IHE USA in collaboration with IHE Canada.
+Thank you for attending the IHE North American Connectathon Conference 2015 on January 28, 2015.
+The Connectathon Conference is a one day, educational and networking event built upon the IHE North American (NA) Connectathon 2015: health IT's largest standards-based interoperability testing event that is accelerating adoption in North America and globally.
+Next year the Conference will be held on January 27, 2016.
+Save the date.

 Connecting Across the Continuum of Care